omx/omx-company-upload-guidelines/README.md

 * File must have a CSV file extension
 * File must have a text MIME type
 * Header rows are optional, but if present must match the column names exactly
+* Columns must be presented in the order presented in the requirements section

 # Column Requirements